Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Public speaking helps you:

-The main weakness of writing is that it can sometimes feel detached or overly analytical if not infused with personality.
-The limitation of speaking is reach, as it traditionally required live audiences.
-However, this gap has narrowed thanks to YouTube, podcasts, and virtual events, which allow speakers to scale their message globally.
+The main weakness of writing is that it can read as detached or overly analytical if it has no personality.
+The limitation of speaking used to be reach, since it traditionally needed a live audience.
+That gap has narrowed thanks to YouTube, podcasts and virtual events, which let you scale your message globally.
+Balanced well, both compound your credibility: writing builds discoverability, while speaking accelerates connection.

 When to Prioritize Public Speaking vs Writing in Your Marketing Strategy